satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 bottom row represents a dashboard summary of the ratings assigned to an article, including reviewer activity, coverage, and variation of opinion regarding the article.
 General comments can also be added for the article as a whole via the dashboard.
+The dashboard also indicates whether code, data and/or a virtual machine is available for reproducing the results of an article.

 1. Distribute reviews to many reviewers.